grafana/k6exec/README.md

 k6exec is primarily used as a go library.
 In addition, it also contains a command-line tool, which is suitable for listing the dependencies of k6 test scripts.

 The command line tool can be integrated into other command line tools as a subcommand.
-For this purpose, the library also contains the functionality of the command line tool as a factrory function that returns [cobra.Command](https://pkg.go.dev/github.com/spf13/cobra#Command).
+For this purpose, the library also contains the functionality of the command line tool as a factory function that returns [cobra.Command](https://pkg.go.dev/github.com/spf13/cobra#Command).

 ## Install